pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 **Fact**:

 A fact is that which corresponds to reality; at the most basic level, facts are discovered by the act of awareness itself for self-evident, perceptual objects.
-In general, a fact is of anything that exists, e.g. an entity, an event, a system, an attribute, an abstraction, etc. Note that things are what they are, i.e. reality is what it is; it is up to us to find the facts based on the observations, concepts and generalisations we hold.
+In general, a fact is of anything that exists, e.g. an entity, an event, a system, an attribute, an abstraction, etc. Note that things are what they are, i.e. reality is what it is; it is up to us to find the facts based on the observations, valid concepts and valid generalisations we hold.
 Note that "validity" is with respect to our existing base of knowledge (i.e. facts and integrations of facts).

 **Identity**: